epsi-rns/epsi-rns.github.io/_posts/code/2017/2017-04-15-bash-pipe-and-fork.markdown

 This step is overview of Pipe between two external command.
 This is a very simple.
 Only using <code>|</code> character.
-This very short script. is using <code>conky</code>
+This very short script is using <code>conky</code>
 as pipe source feed and <code>less</code> as pipe target.
+Showing time and date forever in the console.

 	This infinite pipe run in time-less fashioned.

-I had additional dirname, relative to the BASH source, to locate the conky script assets.
+I had made additional dirname function, relative to the BASH source, to locate the conky script assets.

 **Source**: